 Another cool aspect is that essential oils aren't all the same, even for two essential oils from the same plants.
 The specific plant crops used, the extraction processes, the bottling and any other chemicals used are all factors that can influence the final product.

 It's difficult to know whether such differences have any impact on potential health benefits or the scent of the oils.
-However, they do provide a good talking point and Young Living seems to think that its oils are high quality.
+However, they do provide a good talking point and Young Living seems to think that its oils are of high quality.

 So far, Young Living looks pretty encouraging.
 Let's take a closer look and see whether the company would be a good way to make money.

 Two Ways To Make Money With Young Living

 As an MLM, Young Living follows a familiar pattern.
 The initial way to make money is by selling the products.
 You then have the option of increasing your income potential by recruiting people and building a team under you.